mkj/sunset/README.md

 `debug_assert!` is used in some places for invariants during testing or fuzzing.

-Some attempts are made to clear sensitive memory after use, but stack copies will not be cleared.
+Some attempts are made to clear sensitive memory after use, but compiler-generated copies will not be cleared.

 ## Author